 Dexter Outdoors is a subsidiary of Dexter-Russell, which has been around for a long time – manufacturing knives in Southbridge, Massachusetts, since 1818.
 Their outdoors brand focuses on making great fillet knives for fishermen and does not disappoint.
 These knives are incredibly sharp with a comfortable handle and are easy to sharpen as you use them over time.
 Not all of their knives are made in the USA, but their most popular fillet knives are.

 R. Murphy dates all the way back to 1850, and they are based in Massachusetts.
 They put a ton of care into each and every knife they make, and they have a lot of good specialty options.
-If you need to shuck some oysters, their oyster knives are very popular.
+If you need to shuck some oysters, their oyster knives are very popular (Mike has a pair of them that he picked up at a local store in New Hampshire).
 In addition to your traditional knives in a set, R. Murphy also makes bar knives, bar saws, dough cutters, paring knives, butcher knives, and several others.
 If you need something outside your normal block set, check them out.

 Cutco is synonymous with American made knives and isn’t just the door-to-door salesman anymore that you probably encountered growing up.
 You can get any of their knives online, and they have great sets and individual knives.